viwctor/NGC7023/README.md

 <img src="docs/logo.png" width="96" height="96" alt="NGC7023 logo" />

-# NGC7023 · Downloader & Converter
+# NGC7023

-A local-first desktop app to **download** videos and audio from the web and **convert** media, images, PDFs and subtitles entirely on your own machine.
+A local-first desktop app to **download** videos and audio from the web and **convert** media, images, PDFs and subtitles, entirely on your own machine.
 No account, no cloud, no telemetry.

 <img src="gifs/output.gif" width="440" alt="NGC7023 terminal" />